mahendrapaipuri/ceems/website/docs/configuration/ceems-api-server.md

 All available options for the `web` configuration can be found in the [Web Client Configuration Reference](./config-reference.md#web_client_config).
 - `extra_config`: Any extra configuration required by a particular resource manager can be provided here.
-Currently, the OpenStack resource manager uses this section to configure the API URLs for compute and identity servers to fetch compute units, users and projects data.
+Currently, the OpenStack and k8s resource managers uses this section to configure extra information about API servers, users and projects.

 ### SLURM specific clusters configuration